huangfeng/docs/data/api/datastore_filter.md

 	filters the component

 @params:
-- text		template,function		a template of filtered value or function
+- text		string,function		a template of filtered value or function
 - value		string		the filtering mask
 - preserve	boolean		if set to <i>true</i>, each next filtering criteria will be applied to the already filtered list